CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 $\blacksquare$

 ### Multi Moon Systems
-For multi moon systems, the math gets increasingly difficult, and the best way to calculate the location of the moons is with a numerical integrator of the equations of motion.
+For multi moon systems, because the moons perturb each other, the math gets increasingly difficult, and the best way to calculate the location of the moons is with a numerical integrator of the equations of motion.
 I recommend just making up precession values for multi moon systems.